levitsky/biolccc/doc/sphinx/source/advanced.rst

 - **You cannot change the label of a ChemicalGroup.**

-  This is happening, because the label of a ChemicalGroup is also used in a ChemicalGroups map of a ChemicalBasis.
-If you still want for some reason change modify it, you need to remove this group and add a new one with the same chemical properties but another label.
+  This is happening because the label of a ChemicalGroup is also used in a ChemicalGroups map of a ChemicalBasis.
+If you still want for some reason change modify it, remove this group and add a new one with the same chemical properties but another label.

 - **Do not modify the predefined chemical bases.**

-  You cannot broke this rule in C++, since the predefined bases made constant there.
+  You cannot brake this rule in C++, since the predefined bases made constant there.
 But in Python there are no constants, and you can accidentally modify variables pyBioLCCC.rpAcnFaRod and pyBioLCCC.rpAcnTfaCoil.
-You should avoid this because you can easily forget about it later and use these bases as if they were intact.
+You should avoid this since you can easily forget about it later and use these bases as if they were intact.

   If you need to derive a new basis from a predefined one, use an alternative